No timeline given for extracting wedged ship from Suez Canal

 Egypt Prime Minister Mustafa Madbouly called the ship's predicament "a very extraordinary incident," in his first public comments on the blockage.

+The Suez Canal Authority organized the first media trip Saturday to the site where the vessel was stuck.
+From a distance, a flotilla of tugboats and other salvage equipment appeared minuscule compared to the vessel, mirroring the scale of mishap and efforts needed to reopen the canal.

-Bernhard Schulte Shipmanagement, the Ever Given's technical manager, said Friday that its initial investigation showed the vessel ran aground due to strong winds and ruled out mechanical or engine failure.
-However, Rabei seemed to be pushing back against that assessment Saturday.
+Bernhard Schulte Shipmanagement said Friday that its initial investigation showed the vessel ran aground due to strong winds and ruled out mechanical or engine failure.
+However, Rabei seemed to be pushing back against that assessment Saturday, saying that all possibilities, including human and technical errors, were being investigated.

 A prolonged closure of the crucial waterway would cause delays in the global shipment chain.
 Some 19,000 vessels passed through the canal last year, according to official figures.
 About 10% of world trade flows through the canal.
 The closure could affect oil and gas shipments to Europe from the Middle East.